sonalika-roy/azure-docs/articles/event-grid/event-grid-dotnet-get-started-with-pull-delivery.md

 This section shows you how to create a .NET console application to send messages to a Event Grid topic.

-> [!NOTE]
-> This quick start provides step-by-step instructions to implement a simple scenario of sending a batch of messages to a Service Bus queue and then receiving them.
-For more samples on other and advanced scenarios, see [Service Bus .NET samples on GitHub](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/servicebus/Azure.Messaging.ServiceBus/samples).

 ### Create a console application

 1. In Visual Studio, select **File** -> **New** -> **Project** menu.